 1. A quality education is provided to the people of New Jersey, equipping them with the knowledge, skills, and capacities to enable successful careers, civic engagement, and personal fulfillment.

-6.1.1 Access to Pre-School The percentage of children attending preschool has steadily risen.
+6.1.1 Access to Pre-School

+The increasing trend in the percentage of children attending preschool has levelled off for the last several years.

-Figure 6.1.1.1 Pre-school enrollment
+Figure 6.1.1.1 Pre-school Enrollment